 Planning a family trip to Paris?
 Here are our favourite things to do in Paris with kids.

-Our family recently spent nine days exploring the City of Light.
+One of our family’s favourite spring breaks in Europe was 9 days that we spent exploring the City of Light.
 Leading up to that vacation, I was asked many times where we were going for the break and when I answered “Paris” the reaction was invariably the same – complete and utter surprise that we were taking our children.

 Paris is one of the world’s most popular cities drawing millions of visitors each year to experience the museums, art galleries, famous landmarks, shopping, and great food.
 It may not be the first city that springs to mind when considering a family vacation, however, a family trip to Paris can be a lot of fun for kids.

 In fact, the one thing that my 8 year old was most excited about before our trip was seeing the Mona Lisa up close – and she wasn’t disappointed despite the small size of the painting and the crowds surrounding it.
 The look of pure joy on her face when she first saw that painting would convince anyone that kids can enjoy themselves in Paris.

 We thoroughly enjoyed our spring trip to Paris and even had lovely weather up until the very last day.
 We found there to be plenty of family-friendly activities to choose from depending on a family’s particular interests.

 Parks and Gardens

 Paris has an abundance of green spaces that are perfect for families to spend some time relaxing or playing in and they are free to visit although you will have to pay for activities such as rides on old-fashioned carousels or attending puppet shows.
 Two of our favourite gardens in central Paris are Luxembourg Gardens and Tuileries Gardens where tourists and residents alike flock to enjoy the beautiful weather.

 Paris is also home to some of the world’s best art museums and most can be successfully visited with properly-prepared kids of any age.
 With younger kids it can be fun to look at photos of some of the art work that they will see beforehand and then have a scavenger hunt at the museum to find the pieces.
 Most museums also offer guided tours for families who are willing to pay for a private experience.